gwenjo/mario-memory/README.md

 -  For the color selection I have used adobe color.
 [Click here](readme-documents/adobe-color.jpg) to see the color pallet.

 **[W3School](https://www.w3schools.com/)**
--	For the navbar I used W3schools.

 **[Bootstrap](https://getbootstrap.com/)**
--	For the popup modal I used Bootstrap.
+-	For the navbar I used Bootstrap.

 **[Css Beautifier](https://www.freeformatter.com/css-beautifier.html)**
 -   I used this online tool for formatting my CSS code.